Angel in Realtime: Release and promotion

 "The Man Himself" was released as the album's lead single on 7 October 2021.
 The track would later poll at number 57 in the Triple J Hottest 100 of 2021.
 Angel in Realtime was officially announced on 10 November 2021, along with a track list, details of a worldwide tour, and "Tend the Garden", the album's second single.
 The artwork, designed by Bradley Pinkerton, was also issued, featuring the passport photo of Teleso.
 In December 2021, Gang of Youths performed "The Angel of 8th Ave." live on The Late Show with Stephen Colbert.
 "In the Wake of Your Leave" was released as the third single on 7 January 2022, followed by "Spirit Boy" on 22 February 2022.
 The former track would later poll at number eight in the Hottest 100 of 2022.
 Upon the release of Angel in Realtime on 25 February 2022, it debuted at number one on the ARIA Albums chart, becoming the band's second release to do so.
+The album also appeared at number six on the Scottish albums chart, and at number 10 in the United Kingdom.

 At the 2022 ARIA Music Awards, Angel in Realtime was nominated for Album of the Year, Best Group and Best Rock Album.
 At the 2022 J Awards, it won Australian Album of the Year.
 Three of the album's tracks, "In the Wake of Your Leave", "Forbearance" and "Spirit Boy", were re-recorded in March 2022 and released on the band's succeeding EP Immolation Tape.
 Furthermore, Gang of Youths performed "Forbearance" on Jimmy Kimmel Live in May.
 On 5 August 2022, the band performed "Brothers" live for Like a Version – the performance later featured on their fourth EP, Triple J Like a Version Sessions (2022).